trinayau/trinayau/README.md

 - ❓ Ask me about anything related to building responsive websites, using Cloud technologies and databases!

-- ⚡ Fun fact: I'm a qualified pharmacist and a career switcher
+- ⚡ Fun fact: I'm a qualified pharmacist and a career switcher who has now completed 13 weeks of tech training with [futureproof](https://cohorts.getfutureproof.co.uk/gebru/trinayau) in HTML, CSS, Node.js, SQL, NoSQL, React, Django and Flask!

 - 🦊 Check out my portfolio on [trinayau.io](https://trinayau.io)

 <br/>